saflo76/shellkit/README.md

 inside may suggest us two ways: edit the list directly to examine/strip/reorder parts or first find an automated way to split it in smaller sub-lists following a category based criterion.\
-This last approach is what helps to do the script ``frpo-2organize``, running it with one or more lists as argument produces a splitted output of up to 9
+The latter approach is what helps to do the script ``frpo-2organize``, running it with one or more lists as argument produces a splitted output of up to 9
 categories:
 ```
 $ frpo-2organize main.ls